 Now that you know the many advantages of English subtitles and where to find subtitled content, you can start learning English with subtitles!

 Here are some practical ideas on how to do it.

 If you are a beginner English learner, start with shorter videos that you can easily pause and re-watch.
 Closed captioning will be the most useful to you as a beginner.
-You will be reading not only dialogues, but also learning adjectives used to describe sounds and moods.
-Remember that reading the subtitles and listening to the speech all at once isn’t easy.
-Just be patient and consistent—research shows that the process will improve your comprehension skills, even if it doesn’t feel like it right away.
+Not only will you be reading dialogues, but you will also be learning adjectives used to describe sounds and moods.
+Remember that reading the subtitles and listening to the speech all at once is not easy.
+Just be patient and consistent—research shows that the process will improve your comprehension skills, even if it does not feel like it right away.

 As an intermediate English learner, you have a lot of choices to learn English with subtitles.
 For example, find a longer program that you can watch in an hour or two.
 It could be a film, a documentary or a TV show in English, with English subtitles or closed captions.
 Subtitles will help you to understand what is going on in the story, while you get used to hearing English conversation and dialogues of various lengths.

 This exercise, while entertaining, is all about immersion!
 It will improve your listening skills fast.
 Hearing English spoken and using subtitles as an aid (help) will allow you to become comfortable with an uninterrupted stream of English.